-- Removing the cooling shroud
+Removing the cooling shroud

-- Removing a memory module
+Removing a memory module

-- Removing a cooling fan

-- Removing an expansion card

-- Removing the expansion card riser
+Removing the expansion card riser

-- Removing the optional iDRAC port card
+Removing the optional iDRAC port card

-- Removing the heat sink
+Removing the heat sink

-- Removing the processor
+Removing the processor

-- Removing the optional internal dual SD module

 Installing the system board

 CAUTION: Many repairs may only be done by a certified service technician.
 You should only perform troubleshooting and simple repairs as authorized in your product documentation, or as directed by the online or telephone service and support team.
 Damage due to servicing that is not authorized by Dell is not covered by your warranty.
 Read and follow the safety instructions that are shipped with your product.